Swiss Armed Forces: History

 Prior to the revised constitution, Jews in Switzerland were excluded from the army, with various exceptions and special conditions through the years.
 In 1808, the laws of mandatory military service were particularly strict for Jews, who, unlike Christians, could not opt to be replaced by a volunteer.
 During this time, Jews were not considered to be Swiss citizens.
 Following the introduction of Jewish corporations in 1813, they were given separate documentation for military enlistment.
 A special rule in 1816 demanded that the Jews should pay an equipment contribution of 1000 francs per year (400 francs in 1808).
 From 1852 onwards, Jews served in the army like other Swiss citizens, and the constitution of 1874 removed all remaining discriminatory measures.

 A major manoeuvre commanded in 1912 by Ulrich Wille, a reputed Germanophile, convinced visiting European heads of state, in particular Kaiser Wilhelm II, of the efficacy and determination of Swiss defences.
 Wille was subsequently put in command of the second complete mobilization in 1914, and Switzerland escaped invasion in the course of World War I. Wille also ordered the suppression of the 1918 general strike (Landesstreik) with military force.
 Three workers were killed, and a rather larger number of soldiers died of the Spanish flu during mobilization.
 In 1932, the army was called to suppress an anti-fascist demonstration in Geneva.
 The troops shot dead 13 demonstrators, wounding another 65.
 This incident long damaged the army's reputation, leading to persistent calls for its abolition among left-wing politicians.
 In both the 1918 and the 1932 incidents, the troops deployed were consciously selected from rural regions such as the Berner Oberland, fanning the enmity between the traditionally conservative rural population and the urban working class.
 The third complete mobilization of the army took place during World War II under the command of Henri Guisan (see also Switzerland during the World Wars).
-The Patrouille des Glaciers race, created to test the abilities of soldiers, was created during the war.
+The Patrouille des Glaciers race, meant to test the abilities of soldiers, was created during the war.